frontcover/fpgademos_sdrangan/docs/scalar_adder/fpga_build.md

    - This creates the `.bit` file that programs the FPGA with your design.

-## Creating a PYNQ Overlay
+## Creating a PYNQ Overlay files manually

 A **PYNQ overlay** is a packaged hardware design (bitstream + metadata) that can be loaded and controlled from Python on a PYNQ-enabled board (like ZCU111, ZCU104 or RFSoC).
 It abstracts the FPGA logic into a Python-friendly interface.
+You can either create the overlay files manually or with a script.
-Follow the following steps to create the PYNQ overlay.
+Follow the following steps to create the PYNQ overlay manually.

 * Locate your bitstream and metadata file.
 Vivado can place the files in crazy locations.
 So, I suggest you go to the top directory and run the following command from the Vivado project directory for this demo:
 ~~~bash